magland/sortingview/README.md

 # If unset, the default project associated with the client will be used
 # The default project can be configured at https://cloud.kacheryhub.org
 export KACHERY_CLOUD_PROJECT_ID="..."

+# When using local mode for figURLs, data will not be uploaded/downloaded
+# from the cloud, and the URLs will not be shareable.
+# As an alternative to using the env variable, you can also use
+# local=True as an argument to .url() in all of the views.
+# See below for more information.
+export SORTINGVIEW_LOCAL=1
 ```

 It is recommend that you set these variables in your `~/.bashrc` file.